-Likes: Jesus, being married, real Christmas trees, economics, politics, “Frasier,” riding our bicycles, wearing outdoor performance gear, being professionally awesome.
+Likes: Jesus, family life, real Christmas trees, discussing politics and religion, watching “Frasier” reruns, riding our bicycles, wearing outdoor performance gear, being professionally awesome.

 Dislikes: the nanny state, bad drivers, sushi, video games, anti-trust laws, general governmental thievery, the idea of anyone not knowing Jesus.